Skip to main content

 Lab Git Repo

-Platform Operations uses Git for it’s source control.
+Platform Operations uses Git for its source control.
 To create a repo for your lab, follow the steps below

 • Navigate to the HMCTS git organisations page.
 If you dont already have access you can double check the Onboarding Checklist to make sure you have the right access.
-You can also speak to a team member to assist if needed. #platform-operations

 • Create a new git repo.
 Call this repo lab-yourname-goldenpath.
 You can follow this convention in other sections of this exercise as this makes it easier to when cleaning up resources after the labs.
+Deviating from this naming through the tutorial will naturally cause issues as the name of the repository will may need to be referenced later on.

 Create new Git repo Createnew Git repo